saurabhdash/old.saurabhdash.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: These are some of the cool things I've attempted so far.
 ---

 {% for project in site.projects %}